Winstein--6b

 At Judges 20:13, wicked or worthless men are called sons of "Belial," a word

-with an uncertain origin but which is generally taken to mean wickedness or
+is generally taken to mean wickedness or

 worthlessness.
 "Sons of Belial" show those traits.
-Those "sons" could be said
+Those "sons"

 to be of the nature of Belial.